Uncategorized Archives - Triumphant Partners

 Ignoring Equipment and Real Estate

-Market-based valuations and financial metrics alone don’t paint the full picture of a dental practice’s value—especially when it comes to tangible assets like equipment and real estate.
+Market-based valuations and financial metrics alone don’t paint the full picture of a dental practice’s value—especially when it comes to tangible assets like equipment, real estate, and leasehold improvements.

-Equipment and real estate are significant contributors to a practice’s overall value.
+Equipment, real estate, and leasehold improvements are significant contributors to a practice’s overall value.
+Gross revenue also serves as a foundational figure for calculating the practice’s worth, often using a multiplier to estimate valuation.
 Two practices with similar patient bases, debts, and cash flow could differ greatly in valuation if one has cutting-edge technology while the other uses outdated equipment.
 Likewise, owning the real estate where your practice operates can greatly increase its value.
+The valuation method used to assess these tangible assets plays a crucial role in determining the practice’s market value.

 Real estate ownership can also influence tax implications and deal structures when selling your practice, so be sure to account for these factors.
 Ignoring these assets could leave substantial value on the table.